 To learn about other types of POAs, including non-durable (limited) and springing POAs, see What Is a Power of Attorney.
 Below, learn how to create a durable financial POA that is valid in New Mexico.

 For your POA to be valid in New Mexico, it must meet certain requirements.

 The person making a power of attorney must be of sound mind.
 The exact contours of this mental capacity requirement are open to interpretation by New Mexico courts.
 If you're helping someone make a POA and you're not sure if they meet the mental capacity requirement, you should consult a lawyer.

 While New Mexico does not technically require you to get your POA notarized, notarization is strongly recommended.
 Under New Mexico law, when you sign your POA in the presence of a notary public, you signature is presumed to be genuine—meaning your POA is more ironclad.
 In addition, many financial institutions will require a POA to be notarized (even if state law doesn't require it) before they accept it.

 New Mexico offers a statutory form (a form drafted by the state legislature) with blanks that you can fill out to create your POA.
-However, statutory forms are often full of legalese, and it's not always apparent how to fill them out.
-For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
+For a more user-friendly experience, try WillMaker, which guides you through a series of questions to arrive at a POA (and estate plan) that meets your specific aims and is valid in your state.
 You can also hire a New Mexico lawyer to create a POA for you.
 Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.